+1) Are cyclists allowed to ride on the sidewalk?
 Six said no, three said yes and one didn't know.

 2) Do cyclists have to stop at stop signs and red lights?
+All ten said yes.

+3) Who do you think is more often at fault in bike-vehicle crashes?
 Five said cyclists, three said cars and two said it's an even split. *See our earlier post today for more details on accident stats.

+4) How much room do drivers need to give cyclists if they want to pass them?
 One said a foot.
 Two said three feet.
 Two said five feet.
 One said ten feet.
 The rest didn't know.

 We also asked more nuanced questions, such as: In general, do you think cyclists follow the law in Denver?
 And do you think drivers respect cyclists?